Simulation-Decomposition/simdec-fi/src/content/posts/monte-carlo-vs-simdec.md

 When a distribution has multiple peaks, wide tails, or abrupt shifts, decision-makers usually ask the same question:

-**What is driving this?**

-SimDec is built for exactly that moment.
+**What is driving this?** SimDec is built for exactly that moment.

 SimDec insights would sound like this:

-- this region comes from high demand and low cost
+- 80% of my output variability is driven by the price and efficiency
-- that region appears when efficiency drops and prices rise
+- that nice region comes from high efficiency and high prices
-- another scenario still works, but only under narrower conditions
+- price drop has an adverse effect only when efficiency is low
+- the second-best scenario is not bad at all!

 ## The bottom line is